 Find out more about validation with The Guide to Good Validation.

 We validate almost 390 undergraduate and postgraduate programmes.
 From Foundation Degrees, to PhDs, in a variety of subjects from Garden Design, Performing Arts, Computing, Business to Biomedical Science.
-You can find a full list of all the programmes we validate.
+You can find a sample list of the programmes we validate.

 Find out everything you need to know about becoming a validated partner.